Dhurandhar - 'Wrath of God' indeed

 Into the first few minutes of Dhurandhar: The Revenge, the rapper goes "Ladies and gentlemen, you are STILL not ready for this"

 In many ways, it captures the impact of the double punch dealt by Aditya Dhar perfectly.
-I dont think anyone, leave alone the liberals, were ready for this.
+I don't think anyone, leave alone the liberals, were ready for this.
 Note that I use the term 'liberals' in a purely sarcastic and derogatory sense.
 The cabal masquerading as liberals in India are the least liberal and tolerant class in the country.

 Countless Youtube videos have been made of the total meltdown felt by this class.
 In fact, when the first movie came out, I had no plans to watch it at all.
 The one clip/trailer I had seen seemed muddled to me and though I know Ranveer Singh is a fine actor, his theatrics overshadow his craft almost all the time which didn't help the movie's cause.

-However, two days after release, that old hag Anupama Chopra, who fooled us for years pretending to be a movie critic, and that supreme jihadi apologist Arfa, started bad mouthing the film for apparently no reason and people started booking tickets out of pure curiosity.
+However, two days after release, that hag Anupama Chopra, who fooled us for years pretending to be a movie critic, and that supreme jihadi apologist Arfa, started bad mouthing the film for apparently no reason and people started booking tickets out of pure curiosity.
 Then the word of mouth caught on and how!

 I am not going to add to the meltdown lists, but use my time more productively, in bringing to light some of the things I really liked in both movies, combined.

-2. The wet dream of Ghazwa e Hind - A very illustrative depiction of the Paki mindset of achieving their wet dream of Ghazwa e Hind manifests in the way Major Iqbal dies.
-His feet are chopped off, he is drowning in kerosene and knows will shortly be blown up.
-But his final words are almost prophetic - 'Hum phir se ghusenge, phir se marenge'.
-As the Ajit Doval character says in the first movie - 'We have to get it right every single time, these bastards have to get it right only once'.
+As the Ajit Doval character 'Ajay Sanyal' says in the first movie - 'We have to get it right every single time, these bastards have to get it right only once'.
 Pakistan as a nation needs an anti-Bharat sentiment to survive.
 Without Bharat, they have no identity.
-Thus they will keep trying even if their own people do not even have food rations.
+Thus, they will keep trying even if their own people run out of food rations.
 We cannot rest easy any time in near future, as Op Sindoor has already shown.

-3. The 'aukaat' of Pak army - Another masterstroke was the character of Brigadier Jahangir (Major Iqbal's abbu) - the foul mouthed, sarcastic drunkard who delights in putting down his own, grown son and boasts of having tens of bastard children in Bangladesh and how he 'took' Bangladeshi Hindu women in '71.
+3. The empty boasts of the Pak army - Another masterstroke was the character of Brigadier Jahangir (Major Iqbal's abbu) - the foul mouthed, sarcastic drunkard who delights in putting down his own, grown son and boasts of having tens of bastard children in Bangladesh and how he molested Bangladeshi Hindu women in '71.
 Their interaction masterfully pulls down the 'hero' narrative of the Paki Army by showing exactly what they are - an organization which has done and won zilch but still keeps boasting empty claims and lead luxurious lives.
 Search on Youtube for how these generals live in Islamabad, you will be amazed.

 A sly take on inbreeding/consanguineous marriages within Pak society doesnt land correctly as Down's syndrome is not genetic, but the hint is definitely towards inbreeding.